IndiraPV/The-Martian/README.md

 For this challenge developed a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.

+The webpage dispalys images stored in MongoDb from the last scraping.

 ![mission_to_mars](Images/Martian.gif)

+On clicking Scrape New Data, the web page is refreshed with newly scraped data and the data is saved MongoDb overwriting the existing information.

 ![mission_to_mars2](Images/Martian2.gif)